-- They are more efficient: The new signal provides more options for controlling traffic based on variable traffic volumes since the timing sequence can be made to vary throughout the day.
+- They are more efficient: The signal provides more options for controlling traffic based on variable traffic volumes since the timing sequence can be made to vary throughout the day.

 - Reminder to all drivers: Any flashing yellow signal means drivers are to slow down and proceed through the intersection with caution.
 A flashing red signal means motorists should come to a complete stop before proceeding.

 All external hyperlinks are provided for your information and for the benefit of the general public.
 The Wisconsin Department of Transportation does not testify to, sponsor or endorse the accuracy of the information provided on externally linked pages.
 Some pages contain links to other documents and media types (PDF, Word, Flash, Video, etc.) and require free plugins to work.
 Visit our software information page for assistance.